 As well as the Farnese Theatre there are two very interesting museums in the Palazzo Pilotta:

 - the National Gallery, which includes works by El Greco, Corregio and Fra Angelico among others; and

 - the National Museum of Archaeology, with a wide selection of Roman era artefacts collected in the region around Parma

-In addition to all this splendour, find time to explore the narrow backstreets of Parma, before heading for some of the many fashionable boutiques and restaurants, which will tempt all remaining funds out of your credit cards.
+In addition to all this splendour, find time to explore the narrow backstreets of Parma, before heading to some of the many fashionable boutiques and restaurants, which will tempt all remaining funds out of your credit cards.
 If you want to take some of the local specialities away with you there are also several very well stocked delicatessens.

 Parma and opera

 If you are a music lover you will be interested to know that the famous conductor Toscanini was born at 'Casa Natale di Toscanini' (I'm gussing it wasn't called that when he was born!) at the southern corner of the park of the Duke's Palace.
 Verdi also lived in Parma and composed several works in the city, and the tomb of Paganini can be seen a short distance to the south at the Villetta Cemetery.

 Music lovers won't want to miss the opera if there is a performance during your visit - the opera house is one of the finest in Italy.